GuftarRaza/Azure-Learning-Journey/README.md

-# Azure-private
+# Azure-Learning-Journey
-This repository contains essential files, documentations, Hunting Queries, Rule/Detections, for my day to day life.
+This repository contains essential files, documentations, Hunting Queries, Rule/Detections, for someone starting their journey in SOC.